 Living by the majestic Clarence River in north-eastern New South Wales, its beauty and tempestuous nature bears a powerful presence.
 Indicator Signage, warns the community of nature’s dangers.

-“The more we domesticate the environment we live in, the more we search to find connection to the ‘wild’ in ourselves and in nature”.
+“The more we culturally domesticate the environment we live in, the more we search to find connection to the ‘wild’ in ourselves and in nature”.

 Rochelle’s heroine – a recurring protagonist – is navigating the lush, domesticated riverscapes of New South Wales.
 Inspired by the Dadaists Hannah Höch and Max Ernst who, in the 1920s Germany took images out of their original context to reverse their meanings and critique society, her female protagonist is reconstituted from collage.
-This larger than life, sassy female is far greater than the sum of her collaged parts as she defies body image and injects a cheeky spark of humour into the work.
+This larger than life, feisty female is far greater than the sum of her collaged parts as she defies body image and injects a cheeky spark of irreverent humour into the work.

 Rochelle has a Masters of Visual Arts and has trained at the Julian Ashton Art School.
 She specialises in photocollage, drawing, oil pastels, printmaking, new and digital media.
 Her work is deeply concerned with female subjectivity, nature and the domestic, juxtaposed both thematically and artistically.